 Over the last 6 months, I have been learning Racket in my free time.
 One of my first posts on this blog laid out my reasons for choosing Racket.
+The relatively low barrier to entry (e.

 In a previous post, I used GUI toolkits to make progress bars in R and Racket.
 However, I usually prefer the ASCII progress bars of the progress package in R.

 As an impatient person and an insecure programmer, I typically use progress bars for any code that takes more than a few minutes to run.
+In R, a progress bar widget is available through the tcltk package.

 In a previous post, I wrote that Racket’s if is similar to ifelse in R. That’s not quite right.
 This is a short post to clarify the comparison.
+The more accurate description is that this Racket code

 On my journey to learn Racket, I look for small pieces of R code to try to implement in Racket.
+A blog post about speeding up population simulations in R with the Rcpp package seemed like a good candidate for implementing in Racket.

 R makes it easy to generate random numbers from a wide variety of distributions with a consistent interface.
 For example, runif, rnorm, and rpois generate random numbers from uniform, normal, and Poisson distributions, respectively.